querolita/mina-book/src/specs/15_wires/15_wires.md

       - (TODO: what about s_4?)
 13. Squeeze out the challenges $v$ and $u$.
 14. TODO: prev_challenges stuff
-15. TODO: combined_inner_product stuff (does this really belongs in oracles?)
-16. return the state of the fq_sponge, all the challenges, etc.
+15. return the state of the fq_sponge, all the challenges, etc.

 ### Protocol